 First, visit our Find A New Ways Professional page to find a local counseling agency or individual therapist who offers the program in your area.
 You can choose any professional to work with, taking into consideration location, fees and whether the counselor accepts insurance - choose the one who works best for you.
 Please call the individual counselors or agency to find out more information about their services.

 The court may also provide you with a list of providers in your area.
 If your community is not listed, contact us to discuss your options.

-If you and your ex have agreed to use Collaborative Divorce
+If you and your co-parent have agreed to use Collaborative Divorce